sclevine/xsum/README.md

 ## Format

-When extended mode flags are used (e.g., `xsum -d [paths...]`), xsum checksums follow a three-part format:
+When extended flags are used (e.g., `xsum -d [paths...]`), xsum checksums follow a three-part format:
 ```
-[checksum type]:[checksum]:[attribute mask]  [file name]
+[checksum type]:[checksum](:[attribute mask])  [file name]
 ```
 For example:
 ```
 sha256:c1ee0a0a43b56ad834d12aa7187fdb367c9efd5b45dbd96163a9ce27830b5651:7777+ug  The Beatles
+sha256:d0ed3ba499d2f79b4b4af9b5a9301918515c35fc99b0e57d88974f1ee74f7820  The Beatles.tar
 ```
-This allows checksums to:
+This allows xsum to:
-1. Encode which file/directory attributes (e.g., UNIX permissions) are included in the hash.
+1. Encode which attributes (e.g., UNIX permission bits) are included in the hash (if applicable).
-2. Specify which hashing algorithm should be used to validate hashes.
+2. Specify which hashing algorithm should be used to validate each hash.

 The data format used for extended checksums is specified in [FORMAT.md](FORMAT.md) and may be considered stable.